Table Of Contents

 • Second, convert 150 milliseconds into seconds by dividing 150 by 1,000 (number of milliseconds in 1 second), which equals 0.15 seconds.

-• Then locate per request and per duration charges on the AWS Lambda pricing page and base your rate on where you are.
+• Then, locate per request and duration charges on the AWS Lambda pricing page and base your rate on your location.
 The costs are $0.020 per 1 million requests and $0.0000166667/GB-second duration for North Virginia.

 • To find your billable duration, multiply the amount of executions X how long they lasted in seconds, so 4 million X 0.15 seconds = 600,000 seconds.
 Then multiply the number of seconds X memory amount to find the GB-second amount, so 600,000 seconds X 1 GB = 600,000 GB-seconds.